-- SCPS sections are discouraged for those with fewer than 30 college credits (Loyola and/or transfer).
+- SCPS sections are not recommended for students with fewer than 30 college credits (Loyola and/or transfer).

 Withdrawals from SCPS Courses

-SCPS courses follow an adjusted withdrawal schedule than the 16-week calendar.
+SCPS courses follow an adjusted withdrawal schedule that is different from the 16-week calendar.
 Students who enroll in SCPS courses must adhere to the SCPS academic calendar and the withdrawal schedule as outlined by the Office of the Bursar.